basetenlabs/musicgen-large-truss/README.md

 - `melody`: 1.5B model, text to music and text+melody to music
 - `large`: 3.3B model, text to music only

-This truss can been configured to run the large size but you can easily select other versions by changing the `MODEL_SIZE` constant in `model/model.py`.
+This Truss can been configured to run the large size but you can easily select other versions by changing the `MODEL_SIZE` constant in `model/model.py`.